jlivingood/IETF-114-L4S/IP-Addressing.md

 2. CommScope

 2.1 CMTS
-* Send MAC address of interface to Clemens at csch@kiez.net in order for routing to be activated
+* MAC address 0001.5cab.aa02 of interface has been sent to Clemens at csch@kiez.net in order for routing to be activated
 * IPv4 31.130.239.18/24, subnet mask 255.255.255.0, static route to 31.130.239.1
 * IPv6 unicast is 2001:67c:1230:601::18/64, static default route to 2001:67c:1230:601::1